Summary

 | Semi-supervised | Few labeled + many unlabeled | Low | Matches supervised at 1–10% labels | Labels scarce, unlabeled data plentiful, distributions match |

-| Self-supervised | Unlabeled only (pretrain) | None for pretraining | Great when scaled to huge data | You need reusable backbones; massive unlabeled corpus |
+| Self-supervised | Unlabeled only (pretrain) | None for pretraining | Great when scaled to considerable data | You need reusable backbones; substantial unlabeled corpus |

 | Transfer learning | Pretrained weights + small labeled | Low | Strong and fast | A suitable pretrained model exists in your modality |